allyourcodebase/.github/profile/README.md

 ## All Your Codebase
-...are belong to Ziguanas, but we'd also be delighted to give them back!
+...[are belong to Ziguanas](https://www.youtube.com/watch?v=qItugh-fFgg), but we'd also be delighted to give them back!

 ## What is this organization?
 We package C/C++ projects for the Zig build system so that you can reliably compile (and cross-compile!) them with ease.

-This both provides convenience for users of the Zig compier toolchain and also showcases to C/C++ project maintainers what a `build.zig` file for their project looks like.
+This both provides convenience for users of the Zig compiler toolchain and also showcases to C/C++ project maintainers what a `build.zig` file for their project looks like.